Rotator Cuff Tears: Symptoms and Treatment

 Recovery from rotator cuff tear surgery typically involves a period of immobilization followed by a structured rehabilitation program.
 Physical therapy is essential for restoring shoulder strength and mobility.
 The overall recovery time varies depending on the extent of the tear, the type of surgery performed, and the patient's adherence to the rehabilitation protocol.

-1. What are the symptoms of a rotator cuff tear?
+What are the long-term effects of an untreated rotator cuff tear?